telerik/kendo-vue/docs/styling/index.md

 @import "../all.scss";
 ```

-For the rest of the themes, the swatch should look like:
+For the rest of the themes, the swatch must look like:
 ```scss
 // Variables.
 $kendo-color-primary: blue;